 Car buying can be a real drag, but buying a car today isn’t the way it used to be.
 Rather than spending your whole Saturday test driving and haggling, you can research cars online, look up wholesale prices, find ratings, and even negotiate your purchase so that all you have to do is walk in and sign the contracts.
 We’ve highlighted the 50 best resources for buying a car from research tools to blogs and advice, so you’ll be armed to the teeth for your next car purchase.

 Use these tools to find out how much car you can afford, check out the history of a vehicle, find safety ratings, and a whole lot more.

-- Auto Loan Calculator: Use Bankrate's auto loan calculator to estimate monthly payments and determine how much car you can reasonably afford.
+- Auto Loan Calculator: Use Bankrate’s auto loan calculator to estimate monthly payments and determine your budget.